jezberg/jezberg.github.io/_posts/2019-05-23-visit_toronto.md

 Between March and May of 2019 I was a visiting researcher at the University of Toronto in Canada.
 My visit was hosted by Professor Fahiem Bacchus.
 The visit was very succesfull, resulting in a best paper award at the 2020 SAT conference.

-I wrote extensively about the visit on [my own blog](https://jeremiasberg.com/category/resedagbok/)
+I wrote extensively about the visit on [my old blog](https://jeremiasberg.wordpress.com/category/resedagbok/)